kha-white/mokuro/README.md

-> This is a temporary fork of [mokuro](https://github.com/kha-white/mokuro) that focuses on improving the mobile viewing experience.
+> This is a fork of [mokuro](https://github.com/kha-white/mokuro) that adds various improvements and featurs to the manga viewer.

 # Additions:

+## Anki connect integration:

+The reader now has an `Advanced settings` modal where you can specify various new settings, including enabling anki connect integration.

+When anki connect integration is enabled, it will allow you to instantly add the image and sentence to your last created card.
+You can configure whether or not to crop the image before adding it to the card as well as various other settings

+## Settings importing/exporting:

+You can now export your mokuro settings as a `.json` file and import them from any mokuro'd file (that was processed with this fork) to instantly carry your settings over.

+This is especially handy so that you do not need to reconfigure your anki connect settings every time you start a new manga.

+## Image preloading:

+When reading from a server mokuro used to only fetch the image as you navigate to it, this would cause momentary flashes of nothing that would dampen the reading experience.

+You can now specify how many pages you would like to preload ahead (up to 10), allowing you to read from a server without worrying about waiting for the page to load.

-## `mobile` flag:
+## `mobile` flag (Default: True):

-Passing in `--mobile True` will generate additional files that are optimised to be viewed on mobile devices, the default files will still be generated.
+If true, mokuro will generate additional files that are optimised to be viewed on mobile devices, the default files will still be generated.

 In the mobile files:

 - panzoom has been stripped out to allow the default pan/zoom behavior
 - panning & zooming is limited to the page size, you can't fly off into the void
 - you can now swipe to navigate (can adjust swipe threshold)